ihabwahbi/rl-exec-data/docs/prd/project-status.md

 # Project Status

 **Last Updated**: 2025-07-19
-**Current Phase**: Epic 0 Complete, Ready for Epic 1
+**Current Phase**: Epic 1 In Progress - Validation-First Pivot

 ## Executive Summary

-The RLX Data Pipeline project has successfully completed Epic 0 (Data Acquisition) and is now ready to proceed with Epic 1 using real Crypto Lake data.
-This represents a major milestone - we've transitioned from synthetic data validation to a production-ready data acquisition pipeline.
+The RLX Data Pipeline project has completed Epic 0 (Data Acquisition) and fixed critical issues in Story 1.2.
+A fundamental pivot to validation-first approach has been adopted after discovering specification misunderstandings.
+We're now focused on capturing golden samples and building validation infrastructure before any complex reconstruction.

 ## Project Timeline Overview